 Horizontal Scalability: Adding extra nodes and functionality as needed is simple and often affordable because computing occurs independently on each node.

 Reliability—Most distributed systems can have hundreds of cooperating nodes, making them fault-tolerant in most cases.
-If one machine breaks, the system often doesn't encounter any interruptions.
+If one machine breaks, the system often doesn't

 Performance—Because work loads may be divided up and distributed among several machines, distributed systems are incredibly effective.